 It’s also important to think about your spending habits, and how you pay off those credit card bills.
 If you tend to carry a balance, a card with a high interest rate (like the Valero’s 23% variable APR noted above), can cause you to lose more in those interest charges than you’re gaining with the rebates.
 However, if you are in the habit of paying on time and in full each month, having this card with no annual fee could be beneficial to your budget.

-If you like the idea of getting a gas credit card, but want one that you can use (and get rewards) wherever you shop, you do have other options, including:
+If you like the idea of getting a gas credit card, but want one that you can use (and get rewards) wherever you shop, you do have other options.

 Card Details +

-Why we’re mentioning it: This credit card offers 3% back at U.S. gas stations as well as U.S. department stores.
+Why we’re mentioning it: This credit card offers 3% back at U.S. gas stations.
 The biggest reward with this card comes at U.S. supermarkets, however, where cardholders can earn 6% cash back on purchases, up to $6,000 each year (drops to 1% after that).
 Any other purchases earn 1% cash back and all cash back is redeemed as a statement credit.
-As a sign-on bonus, cardholders can earn $200 back when they spend $1,000 in the first three months of getting the card.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.